vishal2505/aws-ml-specialty/README.md

-# AWS Certified Machine Leanring Certificate 2022
+# AWS Certified Machine Learning Certificate 2022

  This repo includes various resources and practice examls that helped me pass the AWS ML Specialty certification in **2022**.
 ## Resources